About 20 years ago, an international company I worked for changed its operating software.

 At every age, as far back as we can see, or read, we have had each generation worry about the next one.

-This is as regards to how the young generation is falling behind in every aspect of life, education, taste,
+This is as regards to how the young generation is falling behind in every aspect of life, education, taste, and culture.

 However, here we are after centuries of decline.